Explore Antarctica and the heroic story of Sir Ernest Shackleton's 1914-1917 expedition!

 Michael, London, UK

 “I and my family truly enjoyed this exhibition while on visit in Ireland.
 Very well put together and a great introduction from the young man at reception.
 I had read the book by Shackleton and seen the film by Hurley so have already an experience of the story.
 This just added to the knowledge of the whole adventure.
 Thanks a lot for the good works!”

 “Love finding different things to see and do and this particular exhibition has to be the best one I’ve been to of late.
 Very well put together, informative yet not too heavy and the visuals were phenomenal.
 Hats off to John.”

 “The photos are breathtaking, with good interpretive panels and a few short videos, plus I got a personal introduction/talk from a friendly staff member named Donal.This exhibit is not to be missed if you are interested in history.
 It’s a gem!”

 Keep up to date on all things Shackleton by viewing and liking our Facebook page.
 Read about events, news and polar explorers.
 Share your stories with us too!

 See what life was like for 28 men and their canines, stranded on the Antarctic ice for over two years.
 Frank Hurley’s collection of over 150 diary photos captures Shackleton’s team as they survived extreme temperatures while stranded in the Antarctic.

 Latest news from the Ernest Shackleton Endurance Exhibition

-If you would like to book a place on the Exhibition, the Virtual Tour or the Leadership Skills workshop, please get in touch.
+If you would like to book a place on the Virtual Tour or the Leadership Skills workshop, please get in touch.